-Unstable landing led to plane crash that killed Jean Lapierre, six others: TSB
+Unstable approach to landing led to plane crash that killed Jean Lapierre, six others: TSB

 The pilot of the aircraft that crashed and killed former Liberal cabinet Minister Jean Lapierre and six others was flying an unstable approach to the runway, creating a workload that overwhelmed him, the Transportation Safety board has found.

 The TSB released its final report into the crash March 29, 2016 in Îles-de-la-Madeleine, Que., less than two kilometres short of the airport runway.
-The aircraft was flying 100 knots too fast and 1,500 metres too high as it began its approach to the runway.
+The aircraft was flying 100 knots too fast and 1,500 feet too high as it began its approach to the runway.

 "The pilot 'got behind' the aircraft by allowing events to control his actions, and cognitive biases led him to continue the unstable approach," the report concludes.